Where to eat out on Mallorca this weekend!

-Well, it’s certainly been the warmest September I can remember.
-I am finding it so hot cooking at home.
-However, these balmy warm evenings are wonderful to enjoy dining on restaurant terraces and allow someone else to do the cooking.
-I know we all have our favourite eateries, but should you feel like great food somewhere different look no further.
-I have gathered some exceptional restaurants offering a variety of cuisine at varying prices.
+I know we all have our favourite eateries, but should you feel like trying great food somewhere different look no further, I have gathered some exceptional restaurants offering a variety of cuisine at varying prices.
 My personal choices for quality food in lovely surroundings.

 Restaurant Guide